Workshop

 Workshop 1

 In the last couple of years, knowledge management and discoveries in Biomedical Science have advanced through the application of Generative AI technologies across various domains, which range from drug discoveries, development and repurposing, patient care/healthcare delivery and pharmacovigilance to summarising biomedical research advances/results and creating collaborative transdisciplinary collaborations.
-However, there is overwhelming evidence that the precision of generative AI technologies in knowledge discovery/dissemination is debatable, in general.
-It does not look encouraging to claim that the GenAI technology is an answer to quick discoveries of or insights into knowledge, considering that data/knowledge is scattered across various sources with the complex semantic of data, its structures and their relationships.
-It is difficult to ultimately create or discover knowledge we need and trust, using GenAI and thus it is prudent to highlight that predictive inference might never be able to create/discover knowledge which is valid beyond reasonable doubt.
-There are numerus attempts to address this deficiency of predictive inference in GenAI, particularly if the technology relies on LLM and one of the latest ideas is to replace popular Retrieval Augmented Generation (RAG) with Knowledge Augmented Generation (KAG).
+However, there is overwhelming evidence that the precision of generative AI technologies in knowledge discovery/dissemination is debatable.
+It is difficult to ultimately create or discover knowledge we need and trust, using GenAI and thus it is prudent to highlight that predictive inference might not be able to create/discover knowledge which is valid beyond reasonable doubt.
+There are numerus attempts to address this deficiency of predictive inference in GenAI, particularly if the technology relies on LLM.
+We have witnessed the development of Retrieval Augmented Generation (RAG) and Knowledge Augmented Generation (KAG) which tried to bring the power of logic reasoning to the world on LLM powered by deep neural networks (NN).

 speaker headshot